daniehao/dog-classification/README.md

 Author: Yijia Hao (Danie)

 ## Introduction
 This project aims to figure out a quick way to match a human's photo to the closest breed of dog based on CNN(conventional neural networks) and DNN(deep neural networks) models.
-At the beginning, I just hope to do an identity of the dog-breed identification, but I came up with this interesting idea to do a mapping with human's photo to a specific breed of dog in largest similarity later on.
+At the beginning, I just hope to do an identity of dogs and human face, but I came up with an interesting idea to do a mapping from human's photo to a specific breed of dog in largest similarity later on.
 The following steps are included in my project.
 * Step 0:
 Import Dog Data
 * Step: 1: